k-j0/genetic-ode/readme.md

 ## Todo

-- Support throwing exceptions from expression evaluations, e.g. for divisions by zero, logarithms of negative numbers, etc.
 - Implement power expressions a(x)^{b(x)}
 - Support & test PDE problems
 - Try alternative chromosome representation with chromosomes being the expression trees themselves instead of decodable sequences of integers - genetic rules will need to be modified accordingly, to: